GrzegorzWirtek/quiz/README.md

 # Quiz app

 Simple web application in the form of a quiz.
-Created with vanila, object-oriented JavaScript, HTML and CSS.
+Created with vanila, object-oriented JavaScript, HTML and SCSS.

 ## General info